 Vary your diet

-The food variety provides a diversity of vitamins and minerals, but also contributes to the development of the food preferences of the future baby, who can already taste certain flavors in the womb.
+Dietary variety allows you to obtain a diversity of vitamins and minerals, but also contributes to the development of the future baby's food preferences, who can already taste certain flavors in the womb.

 -